Anti-social behaviour (ASB) is behaviour that causes harassment, alarm or distress to other people living in your neighbourhood.

-It can include anything that affects someone's quality of life, including things like:
+It can include anything that affects someone else's quality of life, such as:

 - playing music too loud